www.ironjacamar.orgCommunity Documentation

 The leak detector pool provides a stack trace of the leaked connection allocation either during shutdown of the pool, or once the pool is flush using a flush strategy which kills all active connections.

-The leak detector pool is configured using the ironjacamar.mcp
+The leak detector pool is configured using the ironjacamar.mcp system

 property with a value of